 When I talk to people about their diet, they usually start with the list of foods they think are no-no’s.
 According to The Family Nutrition and Physical Activity Report, families are more aware of what they should not eat than what they should eat.

 So instead of focusing on the foods to avoid, get creative by finding ways to include foods that add health and great taste including the items below.

-Throw some fish in the mix (main source of omega 3 fatty acids DHA/EPA) whether it’s salmon, shrimp, or good old tuna.
-And don’t forget nuts and nut butters which work well for last minute dinners or a kids’ night.
+Throw some fish in the mix (the main source of omega 3 fatty acids DHA/EPA) whether it’s salmon, shrimp, or good old tuna.
+And don’t forget nuts and nut butters which work well for last-minute dinners or a kids’ night.
 Eggs make a great quick dinner too!